 The former kitchen (a non-historic addition to the original house) has been converted into a Natural History Association sales outlet.
 Items for sale include reproduction utensils and household tools used by Mormon pioneers in their daily tasks.
 These unique handmade items are made by local artisans and craftsmen and include such things as quilts, aprons, woven rugs, soap, crockery, candles and toys.
 A wide selection of books, historic postcards, jams, jellies, and locally baked fruit pies and homemade ice cream, are available.

 The Gifford Homestead is located 1 mile (1.6 km) south of the visitor center on the Scenic Drive.
-The Gifford House is open from March 14 (Pi Day) to October 31 (closing dates may vary).
-Operating hours may vary.
+The Gifford House is typically open from March 14 (Pi Day) to October 31 (closing dates and operating hours may vary).
 A small parking lot is adjacent to the Gifford yard.
 Parking for oversized vehicles is available at the picnic area.
 Follow the signs and trail from the picnic area.

 ¹Wallace and Page Stegner, American Places, photographs by Eliot Porter, John Macrea, III, editor (New York: E.P.
 Dutton, 1981), 122.